-The longer you are under care, the greater the risk that instead of recovering, you will suffer a hospital infection that can be serious or fatal.
-This post describes the nature of the problem and some high-tech solutions; then proposes how to think about this problem when you are faced with checking yourself or a loved one in for medical care.
+The longer you are under care, the greater the risk that instead of achieving surgery success, you will suffer a serious or fatal hospital infection.
+This post describes the nature of the problem and some high-tech solutions.
+We then propose how to think about this problem when you are faced with checking yourself or a loved one in for medical care.

 Caution: This is a long post.
 If you’re only interested in the recommendations, how to protect yourself from hospital infection, skip to the last section, “Buyer Beware.”

-Hospital infection, often called hospital-acquired infection or HAI, has become an even greater concern with the emergence of deadly diseases for which there is practically no cure.
+Hospital infection, often called hospital-acquired infection or HAI, has always been a serious concern.
+However, that concern has now escalated to near-emergency status.
+That’s because deadly diseases now exist for which there is practically no cure.
 Three especially bad actors are MRSA (methicillin-resistant Staphylococcus aureus), CDI (Clostridium difficile infection) and VRE (vancomycin-resistant Enterococcus).

-My attention was drawn to hospital infection by an article forwarded by my friend Tam Mossman: “Innovator: Mark Stibich’s Hospital-Disinfecting Robot.”
+My attention was drawn to hospital infection by an article forwarded by my friend Tam Mossman.
+The article is “Innovator: Mark Stibich’s Hospital-Disinfecting Robot.”
 The writeup showed an earnest-looking man taking the top off a shiny device vaguely resembling R2-D2 in Star Wars.
 It seems that his machine uses ultraviolet light to kill germs in hospitals.
-It’s a “robot” not in the sense that it walks around or talks to you, but because it does things autonomously: you leave the room and turn it on remotely, then it raises its lamp and goes through an operating sequence to disinfect the space around it.
+It’s a “robot” not in the sense that it walks around or talks to you, but because it does things autonomously.
+You leave the room and turn it on remotely.
+It then raises its lamp and goes through an operating sequence to disinfect the space around it.